 To complicate matters further, you have people who are often categorised as Existentialists such as Heidegger and Camus who publicly declared that they were not Existentialists.
 And so, the exact definition of Existentialism is a bit nebulous.

-For the purposes of this episode, Existentialism is going to centre on the philosophy of Jean-Paul Sartre.
+For the purposes of this article, Existentialism is going to centre on the philosophy of Jean-Paul Sartre.
 Sartre is the philosopher most synonymous with Existentialism for a number of reasons.
 He not only defined the term Existentialist and coined many of its key terms and phrases but he was one of the few philosophers who self-identified as an Existentialist.

 The Existentialist Response